Jayyveee/SearchEngine/README.md

 the insert.php and search_results.php files are the major files that contain the logic of the application.

-Here the picsto directory is used to save the images that are uploaded from the browser.
+Here the 'picsto' directory used in insert.php is used to save the images that are uploaded from the browser.